Leicester City F.C.: Rise back to Premier League and change of ownership (2008–2015)

 Leicester were viewed as one of the favourites for promotion in the 2011–12 season, but on 24 October 2011, following an inconsistent start with the Foxes winning just 5 out of their first 13 matches, Eriksson left the club by mutual consent.
 Three weeks later, Nigel Pearson returned to the club as Eriksson's successor.
 Pearson would go on to lead The Foxes to a sixth-place finish in the 2012–13 season, ensuring Leicester were in the Championship play-offs.
-However, Leicester lost the playoff semi-final 3–2 on aggregate to Watford after Anthony Knockaert missed a late penalty and Troy Deeney scored right at the end after a swift counterattack from a Manuel Almunia double save.
+However, Leicester lost the playoff semi-final 3–2 on aggregate to Watford after Manuel Almunia made a double save from an Anthony Knockaert late penalty and Troy Deeney scored at the other end following a swift counterattack.

 In 2014, Leicester's march up the league system hit a breakthrough.
 Their 2–1 home win over Sheffield Wednesday, combined with losses by Queens Park Rangers and Derby County, allowed Leicester City to clinch promotion to the Premier League after a ten-year absence.
-Later that month, a win at Bolton Wanderers saw Leicester become champions of the 2013–14 Championship.
-This was their seventh second tier title, which is currently a joint record.
+Later that month, a win at Bolton Wanderers saw Leicester become champions of the 2013–14 Championship, which was a joint-record 7th second-tier title.

 Leicester started their first season in the Premier League since 2004 with a good run of results in their first five league matches, starting with a 2–2 draw on the opening day against Everton.
 The Foxes then claimed their first Premier League win since May 2004, with a 1–0 win at Stoke City.
-On 21 September 2014, Leicester went on to produce one of the greatest comebacks in Premier League history, beating Manchester United 5–3 at King Power Stadium.
+On 21 September 2014, Leicester went on to produce one of the greatest comebacks in Premier League history, overcoming Manchester United 5–3 at King Power Stadium.
 They made Premier League history by becoming the first team to beat Manchester United from a two-goal deficit since the league's launch in 1992.